guangxin1990/FCDDN/README.md

 This repository is FCDDN segmentation of thyroid nodules ultrasound images.

 The Thyroid dataset contains 3794 ultrasound images.
-The training set, validation set and test set containing 3034, 380 and 380 images respectively.
+Experiments can be performed using cross-validation.
 The External Thyroid dataset contains 124 ultrasound images, for testing only.

 We will upload the data as soon as the hospital dataset is publicly available.